yashrajd/bcap/README.md

 ### Soft Forks vs Hard Forks

 Soft forks and hard forks are two types of protocol changes in blockchain networks like bitcoin.
 Soft forks are backwards-compatible upgrades where old nodes still see new blocks as valid, though they may miss out on new features.
 They only tighten or add rules to the existing protocol and can be activated with consensus from the network.
 Furthermore, for soft forks, only the nodes that want to use the newly proposed rules have to upgrade.
 Soft forks are generally preferred in bitcoin due to being a more pragmatic coordination solution as the window of time for Economic Nodes to upgrade can be quite lengthy.
 Examples include segwit and P2SH.
-However, they can create two classes of nodes, upgraded and non upgraded nodes.
-The median time for a bitcoin node to upgrade has historically been ~40 weeks but that has been trending even longer in recent years.
+However, they can create two classes of nodes, upgraded and non-upgraded nodes.
+The median time for a bitcoin node to upgrade has historically been ~40 weeks, but that has been trending even longer in recent years.

 ![bitcoin_core_upgrade_time](/img/bitcoin_core_upgrade_time.png) [^1]